-{Editor’s Note: At the 22 November meeting, the following clarifications were sought in the discussion of Clause 3.2 related to metrics:

-For item 1, definitions for, metrics of, and objective values for the terms ‘high quality’, ‘efficient’, ‘cost-effective’, and ‘timely’ have been requested.

-For item 2, metrics of, and objective values for ‘significant impact’ have been requested.

-For item 2, clarification of which ‘press’ has been requested.

-For item 4, clarification of ‘participation’ and how to evaluate ‘satisfaction’ (since not all the workshops received feedback) has been requested.

-For item 4, clarification of how to evaluate this cooperation has been requested.}

 DRAFT Action plan for the analysis of ITU-T Study group restructuring

-{Editor’s Note: revisions are shown from }
+{Editor’s Note: revisions are shown from T17-TSAG-220110-TD-GEN-1237}

 1. Introduction

 This action plan initiates a thorough review process of ITU-T potential restructuring options, based on empirical analysis, with a view to having a more effective, efficient, fit-for-purpose, forward-looking and inclusive ITU-T. It focuses on the concrete way to proceed with the analysis of ITU-T structure with a view to potentially approving restructuring at WTSA-24, rather than simply discussing general high-level principles.